BiBiServ/bibigrid/docs/CONFIGURATION_SCHEMA.md

 # Web IDE Usage
 theia: boolean [yes, "no"]                          # Enable / Disable Theia Web IDE, Default is no
 cloud9: boolean [yes, "no"]                         # deprecated - Enable / Disable Cloud9 Web IDE, Default is no
-cloud9Workspace: string                             # Configure cloud9 workspace path, Default is "~/"
+workspace: string                                   # Configure IDE workspace path, Default is "~/"

 # Misc
 debugRequests: boolean [yes, no]                    # Provides debug information.
 Default is no